LiveWire (motorcycle): History

+In February 2025 the company reported LiveWire sales results from 2023 and 2024 with 660 respectively 612 units.

+Expectations for 2025 were named with 1,000 to 1,500 units, while operating loss shall be reduced from $93.9 million in 2024 down to $70 to $80 million.

 Reactions

 When the electric motorcycle concept was unveiled in 2014, it was called "the most radical departure in the 111-year history of the brand" by a Fox Sports commentator.
 Other industry observers see the development of the LiveWire, and the potential development of an electric product or product line, as part of a shift towards "people who might not ordinarily be drawn to Harley's traditional loud, heavy, expensive motorcycles" and "the product of a painful corporate revolution long in the making" as Harley-Davidson uses new technology and markets to a wider customer base.
 The Milwaukee Journal Sentinel compared the LiveWire's styling to that of former Harley-Davidson sport bike subsidiary Buell.

 The Hollywood Reporter noted that an electric Harley-Davidson could become a status symbol like the Tesla Model S, and that the new Harley-Davidson had been placed in Avengers: Age of Ultron.
 Road & Track posted spy shots from the set in 2014, and reported that Harley-Davidson would gauge the reception by the film's audience as a sort of global market test of the product concept.

 Powersports Business said that initial customer reactions to test rides in New York in June 2014 were "overwhelmingly positive" but also noted some negative reactions to the tuning of the regenerative braking system.

-Jalopnik said the LiveWire, at over $29,000, is "far too expensive" given the performance, range and charge specifications.
+Jalopnik said the LiveWire, at over $29,000, is "far too expensive" given the performance, range, and charge specifications.

-TechCrunch writer Jake Bright said the LiveWire pricing “was too damn high” but gave Harley Davidson props for an EV debut that “checked out as a legitimate e-motorcycle entrant” while “passing the sniff test” of the company’s traditional chrome and steel clientele -- “who aren’t exactly the Tesla crowd.”
+TechCrunch writer Jake Bright said the LiveWire pricing "was too damn high", but gave Harley Davidson props for an EV debut that "checked out as a legitimate e-motorcycle entrant" while "passing the sniff test" of the company's traditional chrome and steel clientele – "who aren't exactly the Tesla crowd."